-- Bullying related to gender, race, religion or culture. - Bullying related to SEND (Special Educational Needs or Disability). - Bullying related to appearance or physical/mental health conditions. - Bullying related to sexual orientation (homophobic bullying). - Bullying of young carers, children in care or otherwise related to home circumstances. - Bullying via technology for instance, cyber-bullying via text messages or the internet.
+- Bullying related to gender, race, religion or culture. - Bullying related to SEND (Special Educational Needs or Disability). - Bullying related to being of a higher ability - Bullying related to appearance or physical/mental health conditions. - Bullying related to sexual orientation (homophobic or transphobic bullying). - Bullying of young carers, children in care or otherwise related to home circumstances. - Bullying via technology for instance, cyber-bullying via text messages or the internet.